-TM Hughes design and fit bathrooms in Essex, we also offer a full and partial refurbishment service.
+TM Hughes is a family run business that design and fit bathrooms in Essex.
+We also offer a full and partial refurbishment service.
 Whether you want some simple upgrades to your existing bathroom or want a brand new bathroom designed from the ground up, we can help you.

 We have many satisfied customers in the county.
-Our staff includes gas safe plumbers and heating engineers, tiler’s, electricians and bathroom designers with a track record of building high-quality bathrooms in Essex over a few decades.
+Our staff includes gas safe plumbers and heating engineers, tiler’s, electricians and bathroom designers who specialise in bathrooms.
+Our team have a track record of building high-quality bathrooms in Essex over a few decades.

 No Obligation Survey & Quote

 Once we have built up a picture of how best to build your new bathroom, you’ll be written a free no-obligation quote.
-If you decide to use us, we’ll design a schedule to build your bathroom.
+If you decide to use our bathroom fitting service, we’ll design a schedule to build your bathroom.

 You’ll find our staff quiet, polite and tidy they are also highly skilled and experienced and will build you a smart looking functional bathroom that you’ll enjoy for years to come.